Part I: Building a Homesite

 Around 1985, when I was living near Manley Hot Springs, Gary[Oliver’s younger son] sent me some information from the Bureau of Land Management [BLM] about places that were open for settlement.
 The homesite law was still in effect at that time.

-I studied some of the material and a map and decided to take a look at the area between Fairbanks and Mount McKinley.
+I studied some of the material and a map and decided to look at the area between Fairbanks and Mount McKinley.
 I got a friend in Fairbanks to fly me over an area that interested me.

-A number of people had staked out land when the BLM first opened up that area.
+Several people had staked out land when the BLM first opened up that area.
 Quite a few of them had set up tents or shelters, but only three had actually fulfilled all of the requirements to get title to the land.

 From the air I only saw one place that was occupied at that time, back from the lake.
 I was pleased to know I would have at least one neighbor if I decided to homestead there.